Top

 Coconut Creek Modification Lawyer

-Helping to Amend Florida Court Orders and More
+Helping to Amend Florida Court Orders & More

 Generally, upon divorce, the Court issues an order addressing the issues of alimony, child custody, and child support based on the parties' circumstances and financial situations.
 However, as time goes by, people's circumstances and situations change.
 This change may warrant a modification of the Court order.